-Series 1993B (Community Facilities Project): These fixed-rate bonds funded the construction of the Berryessa Community Center, acquisition of Murdock Park, and construction of the City's Logitech Ice Centre, and the financing program made other funds available for the Hayes Mansion Phase I Improvements project.
+Series 1993B (Community Facilities Project): These fixed-rate bonds funded the construction of the Berryessa Community Center and the Ice Centre of San José, acquisition of Murdock Park, and made other funds available for the Hayes Mansion Phase I Improvements project.
 The Ice Centre portion of these bonds was refunded with proceeds of the Series 2000C Bonds, and a portion of the remaining debt was refunded with proceeds of the Series 2007A Bonds.
 Debt service on the Series 1993B Bonds is paid from revenues of the Hayes Mansion and construction and conveyance tax revenues from Council Districts #1 and #4.
 To the extent these revenues are insufficient to fully pay the debt service, the General Fund or other available funds make up the difference.
 In recent years the General Fund has been subsidizing debt service payments on the Series 1993B Bonds.